kabutor/liveusb/README.md

 ![liveusb](https://github.com/kabutor/liveusb/raw/main/liveusb.png)

-This project allows you to create a USB flash drive that work under UEFI firmwares even those with the Secure Boot on
+This project allows you to create a USB flash drive that work under UEFI firmwares even those with the Secure Boot on, this is a fork from https://github.com/alkisg/liveusb and it borrows a lot of the cfg files, hence this will be under the same license (GPL-3.0-or-later).

 The main idea is that you this script will create a pendrive (or any external media device) that can hold different linux isos and boot from there.